mvreeuwijk/SEBdemo/docs/governing_equations.md

 So in the code `QG` holds the net flux into the ground.

-Step 2 â€” relate \(G\) to the temperature gradient at the surface by Fourier's law:
+Step 2 — relate G to the temperature gradient at the surface by Fourier's law:

 $$
  G = -k\left.\frac{\partial T}{\partial z}\right|_{z=0},